-It’s not uncommon for shareholders to disagree on important decisions, based on their perspectives, amount of shares held, and their unique financial situations.
+It’s not uncommon for majority & minority shareholders to disagree on important decisions, based on their perspectives, amount of shares held, and their unique financial situations.
 When these shareholder disputes happen, they typically require damages calculations and valuation of the business and its assets.

 During Shareholder Disputes, Cendrowski Corporate Advisors Provides Valuation and Damage Calculations Advisory for Common Reasons, Including:

 - Allegations of mismanagement by leadership or board members

 - Separation or death of a majority shareholder